 These benefits had previously made the monthly loan payments more affordable.
 Consumer-Protections relating to for-profit institutions would also sometimes be weakened.
 All these factors will create a direct impact on the higher education of the members of the LGBTQ Community.

 What does the survey say?

 The US Transgender Survey has brought out conclusions that members of the LGBTQ community are three times more likely to live in poverty, compared to the rest of the US Population.
 Almost 38% of the survey respondents had a household income less than $25,000 annually.
 More than 50% of the respondents had no college degree.

 Systemic Societal factors have generated barriers for Transgender Americans.
 Restructuring of repayment plans under this act will diminish accessibility to college for this population.

 A path for religious freedom exemptions for some institutions will be created for some institutions.

-The language of PROSPER Act could circumvent some existing non-discrimination laws and policies.
-Certain religious institutions which are against the interests of the LGBTQ communities would be protected from punishment for acts.
+The language of the PROSPER Act could circumvent some existing non-discrimination laws and policies.
+Certain religious institutions that are against the interests of the LGBTQ communities would be protected from punishment for acts.
 Legal clashes involving religiously affiliated institutions and their LGBTQ students would thus be created by the act.

 It might discourage sexual assault and harassment on college campuses.